oslokommune/okr-tracker/README.md

 Grab the project parameters from Settings page on Firebase.
 Under 'General' and 'Your apps', select 'Config' under 'Firebase SDK snippet' and take note of the `firebaseConfig` object displayed.

-Create a `.env.production` file with the following secrets:
+Create an `.env.production` file with the following secrets:

 | Secret                        | Description                                                     |
 | ----------------------------- | --------------------------------------------------------------- |